WillFleming/logistic-regression/README.md

 # logistic-regression

 This is an implementation of logistic regression in Python using only NumPy.
-Maximum liklihood estimation is performed using the method of [iteratively re-weighted least squares (IRLS)](https://en.wikipedia.org/wiki/Iteratively_reweighted_least_squares).
+Maximum likelihood estimation is performed using the method of [iteratively re-weighted least squares (IRLS)](https://en.wikipedia.org/wiki/Iteratively_reweighted_least_squares).

 For a detailed walkthrough of the algorithm and math behind logistic regression, see the included Jupyter notebook.